Photo: Global South News (Editorial Use)

 Some institutions succeed, others stall.
 Some agreements are transformational, others are symbolic.
 The task is to describe the difference.

-The goal is practical clarity.
-Readers should leave a story understanding what changed, who benefits, who resists and what remains uncertain.
+Our goal is simple: readers should leave a story understanding what changed, who benefits, who resists and what remains.